 1 drop of tea tree

 Or use your own essential oils combination.
-Other oils traditionally used for sore throats are:
+Other oils historically used for sore throats according to Valeri Cooksley are:

 Make sure that you use high quality essential oils that has been recommended as dietary supplements.

 Brew the herbal tea and strain it well.
 Add the vinegar to the herbal tea, mix the essential oils with the honey and add to the tea mix.
 Pour it into a glass spray bottle and shake well before each use.
 One to two spray is enough each time.
 Use wisely three times a day.
 Don't eat within 15 minutes after using the spray.

 1 1/2 cups of raw honey

 Heat honey over low heat.
 Add the sage leaves and heat gently until the sage leaves become dry.
 Strain with a slotted spoon or sieve.
 Pour the honey into a clean glass jar.
 You can add a fresh sage leaf or two to the final honey.

 According to Valeri Cooksley, you can also use herbal teas as a base for a gargle when the lymph nodes are swollen:

 1 cup thyme or sage herbal tea.
 Water will work too.
 You can also combine the thyme and sage.

 1 drop geranium

 Brew the herbal tea and strain.
 Add apple cider vinegar.
 Mix the essential oils with the honey and then add to the warm herbal tea.
 Stir well and pour into a dark glass bottle.
 Shake the bottle before use and gargle three times a day.
 Don't eat right after you gargle.
 You can of also gargle with just the herbal tea and honey, and you can also choose your own essential oil combination.